 - You take a gamble that you will not need complex care outside of your community–while you are away at a second residence, traveling, or staying with your child or another close family member or friend.
 If so, your out-of-network costs could be through the roof.

-Keep in mind that many in Congress would like to move everyone into a Medicare Advantage plan so that the federal government can cut payments to these plans and shift more costs onto people with Medicare.
-So long as traditional Medicare is in the mix, Medicare Advantage plans generally have to offer fairly generous benefits to compete, and their enrollees have the protection of switching to traditional Medicare if they are unsatisfied with their care.
+Note that many in Congress would like to move everyone into a Medicare Advantage plan so that the federal government can cut payments to these plans and shift more costs onto people with Medicare.
+So long as traditional Medicare is in the mix, Medicare Advantage plans are likely to offer fairly generous benefits to compete.
+Their enrollees have the protection of switching to traditional Medicare if they are unsatisfied with their care.
 Without traditional Medicare, all bets are off.

 Here’s more from Just Care: